Erving Goffman: Life

 Goffman was born 11 June 1922, in Mannville, Alberta, Canada, to Max Goffman and Anne Goffman, née Averbach.
-He was from a family of Ukrainian Jews who had emigrated to Canada at the turn of the century.
-He had an older sibling, Frances Bay, who became an actress.
+He was from a family of Ukrainian Jews who had emigrated to Canada at the turn of the nineteenth century.
+He had an older sister, Frances Bay, who became an actress.
 The family moved to Dauphin, Manitoba, where his father operated a successful tailoring business.

 From 1937 Goffman attended St. John's Technical High School in Winnipeg, where his family had moved that year.
 In 1939 he enrolled at the University of Manitoba, majoring in chemistry.
 He interrupted his studies and moved to Ottawa to work in the film industry for the National Film Board of Canada, established by John Grierson.
 Later he developed an interest in sociology.
 Also during this time, he met the renowned North American sociologist Dennis Wrong.
 Their meeting motivated Goffman to leave the University of Manitoba and enroll at the University of Toronto, where he studied under C. W. M. Hart and Ray Birdwhistell, graduating in 1945 with a BA in sociology and anthropology.
 Later he moved to the University of Chicago, where he received an MA (1949) and PhD (1953) in sociology.
 For his doctoral dissertation, from December 1949 to May 1951 he lived and collected ethnographic data on the island of Unst in the Shetland Islands.
 Goffman's dissertation, entitled Communication Conduct in an Island Community (1953), was completed under the supervision of W. Lloyd Warner, Donald Horton, and Anselm Strauss.

 In 1952 Goffman married Angelica Schuyler Choate (nicknamed Sky); in 1953, their son Thomas was born.
 Angelica experienced mental illness and died by suicide in 1964.
 Outside his academic career, Goffman was known for his interest, and relative success, in the stock market and gambling.
 At one point, in pursuit of his hobbies and ethnographic studies, he became a pit boss at a Las Vegas casino.

 In 1981 Goffman married sociolinguist Gillian Sankoff.
 The following year, their daughter Alice was born.
-In 1982 Goffman died in Philadelphia, Pennsylvania, on 19 November, of stomach cancer.
+In 1982 Goffman died in Philadelphia, Pennsylvania, on 20 November, of stomach cancer.
 His daughter is also a sociologist.